How Sleep Helps Your Special Needs Child Learn and Grow

 For many people with painful temporomandibular disorder (TMD), sleep quality is a problem.
 A study of TMD patients found that sleep quality was significantly impaired in TMD patients with dysfunctional pain.
 In fact, more than 60 percent of TMD patients have poor sleep quality.

-Sleep apnea is becoming a more widespread problem in children with a dramatic increase in the prevalence and severity of obesity in children and adolescents.
+Sleep apnea is becoming a more widespread problem in children, This is due to a dramatic increase in the prevalence and severity of obesity in children and adolescents.
 Treatment options for sleep apnea in childhood include CPAP therapy and TMJ surgery.
 CPAP therapy involves the use of a variety of devices to help a person to breathe regularly all night.
 Typically, an oral or maxillofacial specialist will handle TMJ surgery.
 You might go to a prosthodontist (an expert in dental prosthetics) or an otolaryngologist, an ENT (ears, nose, throat) specialist.

 Why Kids Can’t Live Without Sleep